Anatomy of a Sprained Ankle

 - Grade 3: complete tear of the ligament, with joint instability.

 Grade 3 ankle sprains can require surgery.
-An arthroscopy or reconstruction surgery might be necessary if the damage to the ligament is too severe, the sprained ankle hasn’t healed after non-surgical treatment, or if your doctor believes it is necessary to explore the joint looking for any bone or cartilage fragments which can hinder the healing process.
-After surgery, rest and rehabilitation are necessary in order to make a full recovery.
+An arthroscopy or reconstruction surgery might be necessary if the damage to the ligament is too severe, the sprained ankle hasn’t healed after non-surgical treatment, or if your doctor believes it is necessary to explore the joint for any bone or cartilage fragments that could hinder the healing process.
+After surgery, rest and rehabilitation are essential for a full recovery.